-The Convergent Science hub offers many resources for registered CONVERGE users, including the CONVERGE and CONVERGE Studio manuals, training materials, and example case guides.
-If you are not a registered user, you can register for an account on the hub.
-Please note that every hub account must be approved by the Convergent Science team before you can access our CONVERGE resources.
+The Convergent Science Hub offers many resources for registered CONVERGE users, including the CONVERGE and CONVERGE Studio manuals, training materials, example case guides, and on-demand training.
+If you are not a registered user, you can register for an account on the Hub.
+Please note that every Hub account must be approved by the Convergent Science team before you can access our CONVERGE resources.

 CONVERGE can simulate incompressible or compressible, transient or steady-state, chemically reacting or non-reacting flows in complex geometries with stationary or moving surfaces.
 The CONVERGE manual describes the physical models, numerical methods, and grid settings you can use to simulate three-dimensional flow problems.
 In addition, this manual details CONVERGE’s input and output files, zero- and one-dimensional chemistry tools, and options for coupling with third-party software packages.
 The enhancements and bug fixes included in every major and minor release of CONVERGE are documented in the CONVERGE release notes.